-This project introduces a novel methodology for treatment assignment, which aims to balance the goals of maximizing the precision of treatment effect estimates and maximizing the welfare of experimental participants.
+This project introduces a novel methodology for treatment assignment, which aims to balance the goals of maximising the precision of treatment effect estimates and maximising the welfare of experimental participants.
 The assignment algorithm is applied to three interventions designed to improve formal employment outcomes of Syrian refugees and local jobseekers in Jordan.

-In a conventional RCT, the randomization of treatment assignment to experimental subjects is performed in order to precisely estimate the effects of all treatments.
-However, there are cases where the experimenter may want to not only learn whether policies work, but also to maximize the welfare of program participants, by learning what treatments work best.
-Information derived from observing treatment outcomes over time can be used in order to adaptively optimize treatment assignment for future participants.
+In a conventional RCT, the randomisation of treatment assignment to experimental subjects is performed in order to precisely estimate the effects of all treatments.
+However, there are cases where the experimenter may want to not only learn whether policies work, but also to maximise the welfare of program participants, by learning what treatments work best.
+Information derived from observing treatment outcomes over time can be used in order to adaptively optimise treatment assignment for future participants.

 In recent years, there has been a radical shift in how assistance is provided for refugees.
 The international community has moved away from a model in which refugees are housed in camps to a model focused on identifying solutions that integrate refugees into local communities and labour markets.
 Thus, aid has shifted from the delivery of basic commodities and food items to the support of individuals to gain access to employment.

-All respondents received 4 Jordanian dinars (JOD, about 5.60 USD at the time of the intervention) to cover possible costs of transport to a job interview, and an informational flyer covering steps for interview preparation.
-In addition, three separate job search interventions - each of them designed to represent a distinct form of job search assistance - were designed and administered to three separate treatment groups.
+All respondents received four Jordanian dinars (JOD, about 5.60 USD at the time of the intervention) to cover possible costs of transport to a job interview, and an informational flyer covering steps for interview preparation.
+In addition, three separate job search interventions, each of them designed to represent a distinct form of job search assistance, were designed and administered to three separate treatment groups.

 First, one group received a cash transfer, of a value of 65 JOD (about 92 USD at the time of the intervention).
 This was intended to support the recipient to pay for the cost of job search, and recommendations were provided to participants on how they should use this cash, making it a labelled transfer.